 Debby Cryer, PhD, a retired scientist at the Frank Porter Graham (FPG) Child Development Institute at the University of North Carolina at Chapel Hill (UNC-CH), is cofounder of the Environment Rating Scales Institute (ERSI).
 Dr. Cryer has extensive experience assessing early childhood programs in varied settings.
 She is an author of a variety of resources for early childhood professionals, including the ITERS-R, FCCERS-R, SACERS, and SACERS-U.

-Donna Wittmer, PhD, is professor emerita of early childhood and early childhood special education in the School of Education at the University of Colorado, Denver.
+Donna Wittmer, PhD, is associate professor emerita of early childhood and early childhood special education in the School of Education at the University of Colorado, Denver.
 She earned her doctorate in child, family, and community studies at Syracuse University.
 A prolific author, she has written dozens of articles and books on early childhood development.
 She is a sought-after speaker and presenter worldwide.